summeratmosphere/netflix-clone/README.md

-# Forum App in React & Redux + Django
+# Netflix Clone

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+This netflix clone is a web development project with frontend built in React & Redux and a backend built in Django API.
+The website is designed to allow a movie theater company to demonstrate newly released and coming soon movies.
 ```

 ## Live Demo